 Michael didn’t have his adrenaline autoinjector with him and he grabbed a taxi to the hospital rather than getting an ambulance, both of which were potentially deadly decisions.

 Fortunately for Michael, this allergy nightmare ended well.
 After two doses of adrenaline and a night in hospital, Michael recovered from this anaphylaxis.
-This was the worst reaction Michael has ever had and now Michael makes sure he has his adrenaline autoinjector with him always, having learned this lesson the hard way.
+This was the worst reaction Michael has ever had and now he makes sure he has his adrenaline autoinjector with him always.
+He learned this lesson the hard way.